SCIInstitute/SCIRun/docs/start/build.md

 cmake -DWITH_TETGEN=True ../Superbuild/
 ```

+### Configuring SCIRun with Prebuilt OSPRay

+To use the OsprayViewer module with a prebuilt binary, you need to download from the [releases page](https://github.com/ospray/OSPRay/releases) and extract the zip.
+Only OSPRay 2.4 and 2.10 have been tested.
+Then add the directory to your shell's PATH variable.
+CMake will automatically find it when the flag `WITH_OSPRAY_LOCAL` is enabled.

 ## Tagging Releases
 On an OSX system, run script `release.sh` in the `src` directory with the release name in format ***beta.XX*** as a parameter.